SeriesFusion

-Infinity doesn't actually exist in the real world; it’s just a glitch in how we use language to talk about math.
+Infinity might not actually exist in the real world; it's probably just a glitch in how we use language.

 Original Paper